 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit many dietary requirements.

-- 400 grams can white (cannellini) beans or chick peas, drained
+- 400 g can cannellini beans -or chick peas, drained and rinsed

 - Pinch sea salt

-- 2-4 tablespoons milk of your choice or coconut water
+- 2-4 tbsp milk - of your choice or coconut water

 - Fruit - strawberries, slice apple or stone fruit